dk-davidekim/dk-davidekim/README.md

-# Good morning, and in case I don't see ya, good afternoon, good evening, and good night. 👋
+#### Good morning, and in case I don't see ya, good afternoon, good evening, and good night. 👋
-# I'm David! 🫡
+## Welcome to David Kim's Github! ⭐️

 ## 🌱 About Me
 - Currently learning Data Engineering